oladola-dev/vtu-app/README.md

 # vtu-app
-This is a mobile app for banking activities
+This is a mobile appp